“If you are depressed, you’re living in the past. If you are anxious you’re living in the future. If you are at peace, you’re living in the present.”

 - VISA: A Visa is required by most countries to enter Cambodia.
 You can get an E-Visa here before you go or get one on arrival.
 I always get one on arrival, it cost $20 and there are ATM’s that dispense USD at the borders.
-Just make sure you have at least 6 months validity on your passport and a blank page for the Visa.

 - Purchase World Nomad’s Travel Insurance.
 Safety is very important to me so I always have travel insurance when I travel, you should too.